igr/tdv/README.md

 ### 😸 Tomcat

-If Tomcat is detected, there will be a section with Tomcat stats.
+If Tomcat is detected, there will be a section with Tomcat stats: for all Tomcat threads, and only for **Tomcat executor pool**.

 ### 😈 Daemon stats